Special-K-s-Flightsim-Bots/DCSServerBot/plugins/greenieboard/README.md

     OWO: 2
     WO: 1
     C: 0
+  Moose.AIRBOSS:
+    basedir: airboss        # Trapsheets will be stored in Saved Games\<instance>\airboss
-#  FunkMan:                 # if you want to use the FunkMan integration, uncomment this
+  FunkMan:                 # if you want to use the FunkMan integration
-#    IMAGEPATH: ../FunkMan/funkpics/
+    IMAGEPATH: ../FunkMan/funkpics/
-#    install: ../FunkMan
+    install: ../FunkMan
 DCS.release_server:        # our server uses Moose.AIRBOSS
+  num_rows: 5               # Overwrite the number of rows to display (default: 10)
   Moose.AIRBOSS:
-    basedir: airboss        # Trapsheets will be stored in Saved Games\DCS.release_server\airboss
+    basedir: airboss        # overwrite the default in here, if you like
-    delete_after: 180       # they will be deleted after 180 days
     grades: AIRBOSS-{carrier}_LSOGrades.csv
     trapsheets: '*AIRBOSS-{carrier}_Trapsheet-{name}_{unit_type}*.csv'
   persistent_board: true    # if true, a persistent board will be uploaded into persistent_channel